mouadhgit/TCPServerClient/README.md

 Features
 --------
-- Server.c Client.c
+- Multiclients TCP server with Tthreads pool technique support cores number + 1 Clients
+- TCP Client to test the communication
 - Makefile to build the project
-- Sript shell InstallServerService.sh to automate the creation of systemd service

 Dependencies
 ------------